Higher Derivative Supergravities in Diverse Dimensions: D=11

 \subsection{Superspace approach}

 The equations of motion of the $11D$ supergravity \cite{Cremmer:1978km} were reformulated in superspace in \cite{Cremmer:1980ru,Brink:1980az}.
 The key to superspace formulations is the nature of the constraints imposed on the superspace torsion.
 Some of these are called the conventional constraints, which amount to field redefinitions, while other physical (non-conventional) constraints put the theory on-shell in $11D$.
 For a self-contained succinct review of these points, see, for example, \cite{Cederwall:2004cg}.
 In the original superspace formulation, the minimal set of constraints that put the theory on-shell were not studied.
 In addition, there is the additional issue of whether to introduce a super 4-form field strength into the formalism from the start, as opposed to working in what is referred to as the geometrical part of the theory, entailing the supervielbein and connection.
-For a discussion of the relationship between the two approaches, see \cite{Cederwall:2004cg}, where it has been argued that while they are equivalent in the undeformed theory, it is not known whether that is the case in the deformed theory.
-In the superspace formalism, there is also a choice to be made as to whether to enlarge the structure group to include a Weyl(scale) transformation, thereby working in Weyl superspace.
+For a discussion of the relationship between the two approaches, see \cite{Cederwall:2004cg}, where it has been argued that while they are equivalent in the formulation of the standard two-derivative $11D$ supergravity, it is not known whether that is the case in the higher derivative extension of the theory discussed below in a geometric framework.
+In the superspace formalism, there is also a choice to be made as to whether to enlarge the structure group to include a Weyl(scale) transformation.
+This entails the introduction of a connection which takes its values in the Lie algebra of $Spin(1, 10) \times \mathbb{R}^+$, and superspace with such a connection is called Weyl Superspace \cite{Howe:1997he}.